srmds/CoreData-CRUD-Swift-5.0-example/README.md

 In this project the usage of pragmas will help you through the code exploration.
 For example:

-Open up Xcode, and open the project, and go to the `EventManager.swift` file.
+Open up Xcode, and open the project, and open the `PersistenceManager.swift` file.
 Then click on `^ 6`, thus `control + 6`, this will open up an overview of several CRUD methods used.
 And click on the method of interest, to see it's implementation.